Charles Edge (computer scientist)

-Charles Edge is an American computer scientist and author.
-Edge is a contributing author for Inc.com and Huffington Post.
+Charles Edge was an American computer scientist, author, podcaster, and a contributing author for Inc.com and Huffington Post.

-Edge spent 15 years as the Chief Technology Officer of 318 Inc in Santa Monica and 5 years at Jamf Pro.
-He is now the Chief Technology Officer of Bootstrappers and HandrailUX.
-Edge has spoken at Defcon, Blackhat, LinuxWorld, MacSysAdmin, and a number of other conferences.
+Edge spent 15 years as the Chief Technology Officer of 318 Inc in Santa Monica and 5 years at Jamf.
+At the time of his death, he was the Chief Technology Officer of Bootstrappers.mn and HandrailUX.
+Edge spoke at Defcon, Blackhat, LinuxWorld, MacSysAdmin, and a number of other conferences.

+Edge died on April 19, 2024.